Glued To My Crafts

 Everyday is a GOOD day to celebrate with some awesome crafts!
 We want YOU to throw the glitter in the air and make awesome pieces with your child!

-The JOY of crafting is sure to come from these Paper Plate Christmas Camper, Scoop Stick Reindeer Puppets and Paper Plate Christmas Gnome craft tutorials!
+The JOY of crafting is sure to come from these Christmas Camper, Scoop Stick Reindeer and Christmas Gnome craft tutorials!
 Go ahead and click to see what I’m talking about!!!

 Christmas Gnome Scoop Stick Puppets